acidtone/fast-track/cpnt260/materials/d10/readme.md

 ## Final Project
 - Assigned at end of day
-- Value of CPNT 260 final makr: 35%
+- Value of CPNT 260 final mark: 35%